natalie-ava/portfolio/README.md

     </td>
     <td>
       <h3> <a  href = "link">Comprehensive Web Scraping with BeautifulSoup</a></h3>
-      <p> A collection of web scraping projects focused on collecting and analyzing restaurant data from Yelp and TripAdvisor.
-Using BeautifulSoup and pandas, I gathered information on ratings, categories, price levels, and review counts, and explored trends in user engagement and restaurant types.
-These projects highlight hands-on experience with real-world data extraction and exploratory analysis.</p>
+      <p> A collection of web scraping projects using BeautifulSoup and pandas to extract and explore data from public websites.
+These projects focus on identifying trends across platforms and demonstrate hands-on experience with real-world data workflows.</p>
     </td>
   </tr>
   <tr>